forta-network/starter-kits/batched-tx-disperse-multisend-py/.github/README.md

 - low transfer count:
   - the transaction may be a token swap
   - typically around 4-6 transfers for a (Uni)swap
+  - sometimes a little more (8-10) for MEV bots
 - low transfer total amount:
   - most likely a phishing attempt, since they often transfer `0` amounts of tokens
 - no event / token: